meowmeowahr/kevinbotlib/docs/index.md

 ### The Command Scheduler

 * A way to asynchronously run robot tasks
-* Commands can be grouped to run sequentially, or in parallel if desired
+* Commands can be grouped to run sequentially or in parallel if desired
 * Commands can be executed at a set interval

 ### The Communication System

 * Uses [Redis](https://redis.io/open-source/) for set/get and pub/sub communication
-* Data can be easily sent from robot to client or vice-versa
+* Data can be easily sent from robot to client or vice versa
 * Data is synchronized between all clients
 * Out-of-the-box ready-made sendables for builtin primitive types
-* Easy to create custom sendables based on [pydantic](https://github.com/pydantic/pydantic) models
+* Create custom sendables based on [pydantic](https://github.com/pydantic/pydantic) models

 ### The Vision Pipeline System